 I see small snowflakes dancing through the air.
 Snowflakes that sometimes come together and then quickly say farewell.
 Twelve months ago we sat here in front of this window.
 I still have moments I can feel you sitting next to me.

 People who lose a leg or an arm often feel pain after the limb has been removed.
 It’s like having a memory of the pain because it is wired into the brain.
-You are still wired into my brain.
+You are still wired into mine.

 While I am writing this there is a performance on television of a woman we both met when we were in art school.
 I didn’t realize it at first, but slowly the voice of Marina Abramović got through to me.
 I turned my face to the screen and saw Marina on the Great Wall of China.
 I recognized the part she was at.
 I mostly remember how I sat there in total silence looking at how the Wall, like a dragon, slithers over mountains and disappears into deep valleys.
 Marina and Ulay walked the Great Wall to mark the ending of their twelve-year relationship.
 Marina’s last words in the video of the performance are: “Because in the end you are really alone”.